MattithyahuData/P2-Bank-churn-prediction/README.md

 **Random Forest Classifier**
 <img src="images/Confusionmatrixrf.png" />

 *   Plotted a ROC curve to show the trade-off between sensitivity (or TPR) and specificity (1 – FPR).
 Classifiers that give curves closer to the top-left corner indicate a better performance.
+Here we see how the Random Forest Classifier outperforms the SVC.
 <img src="images/ROC_Curve.png" />

 *   Using 'feature_importances_' I found the age of a customer has the biggest weight in how likely they are to churn.